crossbario/crossbar/docs/Getting-Started.rst

 .. note:: The config file used in the example is also available `here <https://raw.githubusercontent.com/crossbario/crossbar-examples/master/getting-started/.crossbar/config.json>`_.

-For more detail about the configuration and features have a look at :doc:`Administrative manual <administration/Administration>`
+For more detail about the configuration and features have a look at :doc:`Administrative manual <Administration>`

 Hello World
 ===========